-Therefore, aerobic exercise is walking, easy bike riding, swimming, jogging where you can talk, yoga, or rollerblading.
+Therefore, aerobic exercise is walking, easy bike riding, swimming, and jogging where you can talk, do yoga, or rollerblade.
 As you aren’t huffing and puffing, you are breathing slowly.

 Your body is keeping up and you are exercising with air.
 When you are providing oxygen at the same rate as you burn fuel, your body breaks primarily fat.
 Huffing and puffing you burn carbohydrates.